 As indicated in this annual report, the board of directors has set up an audit committee that gives guidance and controls the financial reporting of the Group.
 It ensures the presence of sufficient internal control mechanisms and, in co-operation with the statutory auditor of the Group, investigates questions in relation to accounting and valuation rules.
-The audit committee more specifically reviews the financial accounts of the Company, the management reporting and budgets and Company's annual shareholders' meeting held on 11 May 2018.
+The audit committee more specifically reviews the financial accounts of the Company, the management reporting and budgets and gives its recommendation with regard to these documents to the board of directors.
+Given the current size and complexity of the Company's business, as well as the policies and internal processes it has in place, no independent internal audit function has been established.
+The need for this function will be reviewed annually.